Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GT 420 should be a little bit faster than the Radeon HD 3690/3830 overall. (explain)
+Memory BandwidthThe GeForce GT 420, in theory, should perform just a bit faster than the Radeon HD 3690/3830 overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison